0x6e6f6c61/CairoBootcamp/exercises/contracts/erc721/README.md

 ## Mint index

-Change minting procedure so that rathar than passing an ID, instead it fetches one from a storage variable named `counter()`.
+Change minting procedure so that rather than passing an ID, instead it fetches one from a storage variable named `counter()`.
 After minting current index of `counter()` is changed to be + 1.

 ## Original owner